Plumbeous kite: Distribution and habitat

 The plumbeous kite is a bird of lowland forest and savannah.
 It breeds in the Neotropical realm, from eastern Mexico to Peru, Bolivia and Argentina.
 It also breeds on Trinidad.
 Birds in the north and south of the breeding range, including the populations in Central America, Trinidad, Venezuela and Colombia, and southern Argentina and Brazil, are migratory, moving into tropical South America in the northern winter.

 Behavior and ecology

 It is not particularly gregarious, although it is sometimes seen in flocks during migration.

 Breeding

 The deep stick nest is placed high in a tree, sometimes in a mangrove swamp over water.
 The clutch is usually a single egg but occasionally two eggs are laid.
-They are either white of very pale blue and measure about 41 × 35 mm.
+They are either white or very pale blue and measure about 41 × 35 mm.
 The eggs are incubated for 32-33 days by both parents.
 The chicks are covered with white down and are fed by both parents.
 The young fledge when around a month of age.